 Terms of Appointment and Salary:

-This position will be filled as a full time ongoing position.
+This position will be filled as a full time ongoing position with a five year renewable administrative term as Head, Technical Services.
 If eligible and qualified, the successful applicant may be appointed with a confirmed appointment.
 Otherwise, there will be an initial three-year probationary appointment.
 Normally, such an appointment is reviewed by the end of the second year of the appointment, and a recommendation is made at that time to grant or not to grant a confirmed appointment.